-The district will consult with parents and representatives of approved, nonprofit private school students to ensure its child find activities are comparable in approved, nonprofit private schools located within district boundaries.
+The District will consult with guardians and representatives of approved, nonprofit private school students to ensure its child find activities are comparable in approved, nonprofit private schools located within District boundaries.
 These consultations will occur annually in person.

-- Notification to parents of child find activities in its annual informational packet;
+1. Notification to guardians of child find activities in its annual informational packet;

-- Notification to parents district-wide through local papers or other media;
+2. Notification to guardians district-wide through local papers or other media;

-- Written information provided to district staff on referral procedures;
+10. Written information provided to District staff on referral procedures;

-When district staff have concerns that a student may have a suspected disability which could result in eligibility for special education services, they will notify the school psychologist or student referral team in the building where the student is enrolled.
+When District staff have concerns that a student may have a suspected disability which could result in eligibility for special education services, they will notify the student referral team in the building where the student is enrolled.

 The screening process involves the following: